david-wenzel/journal-me/README.md

 ## Update Roadmap
 In the future we will be releasing updates and inclusion of the following functionality;
-- Acount login
+- Account Login
 - Delete journal entry
 - Date functionality
 - Dark mode
 - Co-journaling
 - Groups
 - Filter and Search

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)